 The blog that I had started had an initial plan to centre around many untold recipes from my native place Odisha, India.
 But slowly my passion for baking scattered and filled the empty spaces.
 I had a deep down love for baking and it all started from a no fame vanilla sponge cake that my mum often gladly whisked around without any expectations in my early teens.
 Her promise to gift an OTG after my HSC was a foundation to an unknown trail that built a passion for getting into professional cake decorating sphere.
 I have a few creations to compliment my skills and take pleasure in messing my kitchen space with flour, fondant, cutters and tins.

 I grew up in Odhisa, India, but Sydney has been my home now for many years.
 No matter how far and wide I have travelled I still find a pleasure in this Koala and Kangaroo land.
 Having also lived in many Asian countries I have loved and cherished human interaction and their cultures.
 I fell in love with Ikebana while living in Tokyo and travelling to islands on days when our life was too hectic in busy Manila.
 I have loved my bargain hunting days in shopping streets of China and meandering around the labyrinth streets of Hong kong.

-A professional in development sector I constantly juggle my daily routine with my two adorable boys and caring husband.
+A freelance stylist and photographer, I constantly juggle my daily routine with my two adorable boys and caring husband.
 I credit my eldest boy and my husband for my never ending hunt for new recipes and baking ideas.
 Their constant and honest feedbacks have always provided me with a room for improvement.I am thankful to my supporters and visitors that stop by my space and their complements and comments have always provided me with a source for betterment.
 I am thankful to my Odiya friends for adoring my Chenna Poda recipe and making it the most sought after recipes in the blog.